♦♦♦—PAYMENT BY CREDIT CARD —♦♦♦

 The Triadic Tarot of 2017

 A gift for the Tarot enthusiast who loves the look of traditional European Tarots but cannot figure out how to read their non-scenic pips.
-In the Triadic method, pips are divided into three groups that describe the progression of any issue or endeavor.
-The way these groups are presented in The Triadic Tarot of 2017 and explained in its 60-page “Little White Book” makes the system especially easy to learn and remember.
-See this deck under CARDS in the menu.
-To order, use “Order Form” in the menu. $37.00 + Shipping.
+The Triadic Tarot of 2017 and its 60-page “Little White Book” (above right) makes this historic method easy to learn and remember.
+See this deck under CARDS in the menu. $37.00 + Shipping.

 The Tarot: A Strange and Wondrous Thing